Logging

 What gets logged?

-within its code, that log line is saved in Prismatic's logging system.
+, the log entry is saved in Prismatic's logging system.

 Type | Example | Purpose | Log Level |